 The general research interest of Sun group is to challenge the so called “Holy Grail” of artificial photosynthesis, including molecular solar cells and solar fuels, with the aim to accelerate fundamental research to drive a conceptual transition from fossil fuels to solar energy systems.
-For solar cells, the Sun group is interested in Grätzel type of solar cells with cheap molecular components such as organic dyes, and organic electrolytes; For solar fuels, the Sun group has been trying to create man-made devices with molecular components, including visible light driven water splitting to generate hydrogen.
-These include catalytic water oxidation and hydrogen production with molecular catalysts inspired from natural Photosystem II and Hydrogenases, interfacial studies of molecular components (such as dyes, catalysts etc) with nano-structured semiconductors (TiO2, NiO etc), assembly of molecular devices for total water splitting.
-Reduction of CO2 to CO, HCOOH, MeOH or even polycarbonates by electrochemical and photochemical methods is also within the interest of Sun group.
+For solar cells, the Sun group is interested in solid state solar cells with cheap molecular components such as organic dyes, perovskites and hole/electron transport materials; For solar fuels, the Sun group has been trying to create man-made devices with molecular components, such as visible light driven water splitting to generate hydrogen.
+They are interested in water oxidation catalysts and hydrogen production catalysts with either molecular complexes inspired from natural Photosystem II and Hydrogenases, or first raw transition metal oxides/hydroxides, interfacial studies of molecular components (such as dyes and catalysts) with nano-structured semiconductors (TiO2, NiO etc), assembly of molecular devices for total water splitting, reduction of CO2 to CO, HCOOH, MeOH or even polycarbonates by electrochemical and photoelectrochemical methods, light conversion into heat at molecular level are also within the interests of Sun group.
 The success of these projects will have a great impact on our society by offering sustainable energy systems without the costs of environment, and provides us with endless energy sources in the future.

 On-going research projects

 1. Dye-sensitized solar cells (DSSCs) based on organic chromophores

 Design and synthesis of organic dyes for sensitization of n-type nanostructured semiconductors such as TiO2 and p-type nanostructured semiconductors such as NiO.

 2. New hole transport materials for solid state dye-sensitized solar cells (sDSSCs)